 Capacity: The amount of satisfactory permanent student stations as calculated on the date of the second FDOE count in October of the current school year.
 The number of students that can be satisfactorily accommodated in a room at any given time and which, is typically a lesser percentage of the total number of student stations.
-NOTE: Capacity is ONLY a measure of student stations, not of enrollment.
+NOTE: Capacity is ONLY a measure of space, not of enrollment.

-Concurrency Service Area (CSA): A geographic unit promulgated by the School Board and adopted by local governments within which the level of service is measured when an application for residential development is reviewed for school concurrency purposes.
-The CSA listed represents the area that the capacity is reserved and student assignment may be in an adjacent CSA to the project.

 Enrollment: For the purposes of concurrency review, the enrollment level is established each year as per Public School Interlocal Agreement Section 12.4 A, which sets the level on the date of the second full time equivalent (FTE) survey for FDOE, generally taken the in mid-October.

-Programmed 3 Year Additions: New permanent school capacity within the CSA, which will be in place or under actual construction within the first three years of the current SCPS Capital Improvement Plan.
+Programmed 3 Year Additions: New permanent school capacity designated for the affected school, which will be in place or under actual construction within the first three years of the current SCPS Capital Improvement Plan.
 Remaining Capacity: The capacity available for future development after the addition of any programmed capacity and less the reserved capacity.

-Reserved Capacity: The total number of student stations reserved in the respective CSA's that are assigned to projects via a SCALD certificate.
+Reserved Capacity: The total number of student stations reserved in the respective school zones that are assigned to projects via a SCALD certificate.
 School Size: For planning purposes, each public school district must determine the maximum size of future elementary, middle and high schools.
 Existing school size is determined solely through FISH data.
-Seminole County Public Schools has established the sizes of future schools (with the exception of special centers and magnet schools) as follows:

-i) Elementary: 780 student stationsii) Middle: 1500 student stationsiii) High: 2,800 student stations

-Students Generated by Project: is determined by applying the current SCPS student generation rate (calculated in the 2017 Impact Fee Study) to the number and type of units proposed.
+Seminole County Public Schools has established the sizes of future schools (with the exception of special centers and magnet schools) as follows: i) Elementary: 780 student stationsii) Middle: 1500 student stationsiii) High: 2,800 student stations Students Generated by Project: is determined by applying the current SCPS student generation rate (calculated in the 2017 Impact Fee Study) to the number and type of units proposed.
 The number of units is determined using information provided by the jurisdiction and/or from the applicant's request.
 If no actual unit count is provided the unit count is then estimated based on the maximum allowable density under the existing/proposed future land use designation.
 Eventual Student assignment may not be to the school in closest proximity to the proposed residential development.
 Utilization: A State Board Rule prescribed percentage of student stations that a room (and proportionately, a school and school district) can satisfactorily accommodate at any given time.
 From a school/campus analysis perspective, "utilization" is determined as the percentage of school enrollment to capacity.
 Current DOE established K-12 utilization factors are as follows: Elementary 100%, Middle 90%, High 95%